gh0stsrc/nvim/README.md

 ## 🔌 Plugin Inventory

-For a comprehensive overiew of all included plugins, please see our [plugins documentation](docs/plugins.md)
+For a comprehensive overiew of all included plugins, please see our [plugins documentation](docs/plugins.md).

 ## 🔎 Key Bindings - Which Key

+[which-key](https://github.com/folke/which-key.nvim) is a brillant plugin that helps you remember your Neovim keymaps, by showing available keybindings in a popup as you type.
+Please read the below subsections to better understand how to leverage `which-key` for keybindings within Neoteusz.

 >[!NOTE]
 > by default the leader key binding is set to the `<space>` key, feel free to change it ;)

-which-key is used to ...

 **Leader Bound Key Bindings**
 All keybindings tied to the leader key, are grouped into categories to help provide an intuitive navigation experience.
 I encourage you to explore the key bindings using `which-key` to get a better understanding of the custom key bindings that have been made available to you.
 ![leader-keybindings](/assets/which-key_leader-keybinding.png)

 **Window Manipulation & Navigation**
-Key bindings related to windows within nvim can still be observed using `which-key`, simply enter <C-w> (i.e. <ctrl> + b) and `which-key` will display all window related keybindings that are currently registered.
+Key bindings related to windows within nvim can still be observed using `which-key`, simply enter `<C-w>` (i.e. `<ctrl> + b`) and `which-key` will display all window related keybindings that are currently registered.
 ![window-keybindings](/assets/which-key_window-bindings.png)

 **Auto-Completion**
 To allow for a seamless experience with auto-completion, related keys were not registered with `which-key`.

-LIST HERE!
+For auto-completion key bindings, please see the below:

+- `<tab>`: The tab key is used for auto-completion of lsp suggestions, as well as the expansion of suggestions and jumping to snippet placeholders.
+- `<C-e>`: The ctrl + e key combination is used to the auto-completion
+- `<Up>`: The up key is used to scroll through upward through lsp suggestions
+- `<Down>`: The down key is used to scroll through downward through lsp suggestions
+- `<PageUp>`: The page up key is used to scroll upward through text within the preview window for the currently selected lsp suggestion
+- `<PageDown>`: The page down key is used to scroll downward through text within the preview window for the currently selected lsp suggestion
+- `<C-p>`: the ctrl + p key combination is used to move to the previous item in the lsp suggestion window, if the window is currently visible, otherwise it will toggle open the suggestion window
+- `<C-n>`: the ctrl + n key combination is used to move to the next item in the lsp suggestion window, if the window is currently visible, otherwise it will toggle open the suggestion window

+**Treesitter Navgation**
+Treesitter navigation is also available through `which-key`; however, it leverages distinct leader keys.
+For accessing previous and next nodes use the `[` (previous) `]` (next) leader keys respectively.

+**Registers**
+Values stored within registers are also available through `which-key`; however, it leverages the `""` leader key.

+**Flash Enhanced Search**
+`folke/flash.nvim` is leverage to enhance general Neovim search capabilities.
+Simply use the typically search leader keys of `/` or `?` to leveraged the search benefits of `flash.nvim`.

 ## 🚀 Language Severs, LSPs, Linters & Formatters

-For an overiew of how language severs, LSPs, linters and formatters are integrated with Neoteusz, please see our [lsp documentation](docs/lsp.md)
+For an overiew of how language severs, LSPs, linters and formatters are integrated with Neoteusz, please see our [lsp documentation](docs/lsp.md).

 ## 💻 Terminal UI (TUI) Integration - Extensions